-This computation requires on-site cameras, motion detector systems, and other sensory devices to monitor workplace conditions and ensure that safety rules are followed, especially at seemingly dangerous locations like construction sites.
+To perform this computation, on-site cameras, motion detector systems, and other sensory devices are necessary.
+These devices are utilized to monitor workplace conditions and ensure the adherence to safety rules, particularly in locations that may appear hazardous, such as construction sites.

 After discovering the examples, now it’s time to know the benefit of edge computing.

-The following points are underlying advantages of edge computing architecture.
+The following points are the underlying advantages of edge computing architecture.

-The major benefit of edge computing is that it helps reducing lag, latency, and bandwidth.
-It improves the performance as devices don’t have to experience delays and communicate at local data centers.
+The major benefit of edge computing is that it helps reduce lag, latency, and bandwidth.
+It improves performance as devices don’t have to experience delays and communicate at local data centers.

 Moving large amounts of data across regional and national boundaries poses threats to data security.
-This can be overcome if the data is placed closer to its source and within the existing laws on data sovereignty.
-This allows unfiltered data to be managed and processed locally without the hassles of transmitting data to the cloud, which can be in other jurisdictions.
+Overcoming this challenge is achievable by placing the data closer to its source and adhering to existing laws on data sovereignty.
+This approach enables the local management and processing of unfiltered data, eliminating the need to transmit it to the cloud, especially when the cloud resides in different jurisdictions.